OpenAgentsInc/v2/docs/systems/panes.md

 - Updated the `PaneManager` to render the ChatsPane component when the pane type is 'chats'.
 - Modified ChatsPane to show only the 25 most recent chats in reverse chronological order.
 - Implemented efficient sorting and limiting of chats using `useMemo` in ChatsPane.
+- Updated ChatItem and ChatsPane components with new styling and interactions:
+  - Implemented a dark theme for better visual consistency.
+  - Added hover and active states for chat items.
+  - Implemented show/hide functionality for action buttons on hover.
+  - Added Framer Motion animations for smooth interactions.
+- Integrated active chat highlighting in the ChatsPane.

 ## Usage